adamaltounyan/me/index.md

 **Infrastructure Security Engineer, 2015-2016**
 **Infrastructure Engineer, 2013-2015**

 *Moneycorp is an international fintech company offering foreign exchange and global payment services to individual and corporate customers.
 It operates in a number of countries and also provides bulk foreign notes and travel money services (bureau de change) via a number of travel companies and airlines.
-Moneycorp moves over £30*
+Moneycorp moves over £30 Billion in FX annually*

 Started in Infrastructure, re-architecting several large, sensitive networks including;